 Section 5 was put on record to read "If the Board determines that a hearing is to be held, a written hearing notification will be delivered to the parolee by the Division not later than 5 working days before the hearing and the Board will notify any victim not later than 5 days after the early discharge hearing date has been scheduled.
 If the victim has requested notification in writing and has provided his or her current address or if the victim's current address is otherwise known by the Board, the victim of a parolee being considered for early discharge from parole may submit documents to the Board and may testify at the meeting held to consider the parolee for the early discharge from parole.
 A parolee must not be considered for the early discharge from parole until the Board has notified any victim of his or her rights pursuant to this subsection and the victim is given the opportunity to exercise those rights.
-If a current address is not provided to or otherwise known by the Board, the Board may deliberate in private after a hearing to consider the early discharge of a parolee."
+If a current address is not provided to or otherwise known by the Board, the Board must not be held responsible if such notification is not received by the victim.
+The Board may deliberate in private after a hearing to consider the early discharge of a parolee."